21946 Royal Montreal Dr. Suite 100

 We invite you to contact us with ideas and questions!

 The Election Center is a nonprofit 501(c)(3) tax-exempt organization under the regulations of the Internal Revenue Service.
 The Election Center’s purpose is to promote, preserve, and improve democracy.
 The Center is also known as the National Association of Election Officials.

-Its members are almost exclusively government employees whose profession it is to serve in voter registration and elections administration, i.e., voter registrars, elections supervisors, elections directors, city clerk/city secretary, county clerk, county recorder, state legislative staff, state election director and Secretary of State for each of the individual states, territories, and the District of Columbia.
+Our members are almost exclusively government employees whose profession is to serve in voter registration and elections administration, i.e., voter registrars, elections supervisors, elections directors, city clerk/city secretaries, county clerks, county recorders, state legislative staff, state election directors and Secretaries of States.

 The Center provides its members an alert service which informs and updates state, city and other elections and voter registration officials regarding legislation, regulations, court decisions, and Justice Department rulings which affect the conduct of voter registration or elections administration.
 Additionally, the Center performs research for such governmental units concerning the similarities and differences in state or local laws, regulations, or practices concerning voter registration and elections administration.